MLforALL-app/MLforALL/frontend/README.md

 ### Create-React-App

 [Create React App](https://github.com/facebook/create-react-app) serves as the frontend for this project.
-We have many components and hopefully
+A major thanks to [Net Ninja's Tutorials](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3) for teaching us many important basics as well.
+We have many components and hopefully can provide more details as to how they're used here.